 We carry a variety of myrtle forms in several pots sizes.
 Most common options are 4″, 5″, and 6″ clay pots as single or double ball form.
 We also carry 6″, 7″, and 8″ clay pot sizes.

-The grow myrtle plants in the following forms:
+We grow myrtle plants in the following forms:

 - Single, double, and triple ball